 As for companion plants, look for low-growing herbs and flowers that will shade roots, but also allow for air flow.
 Lack of airflow leads to black spot and may be a problem in more humid climates.

-Annuals that love sun and will play nicely with roses:
+Annuals that love sun and will play nicely:

 - Interplanting miniature roses with daffodils and crocus

-For more information about roses, see The Home Depot’s All About Roses buying guide.
+For more information, see The Home Depot’s All About Roses buying guide.